Equivalence relations invariant under group actions: Abstract orbital and weakly orbital equivalence relations

 \section{Abstract orbital and weakly orbital equivalence relations}

 In this section, $G$ is an arbitrary group, while $X$ is a $G$-space, and neither has any additional structure.
-The goal of this section is to define what orbital and weakly orbital equivalence relations are, and then to understand them.
-If the reader is inclined to avoid the technicalities related to the weakly orbital case, she may opt to read this section only up to Subsection~\ref{ssec:orbital}.
+The goal here is to define and understand orbital and weakly orbital equivalence relations in such a general context.
+Note that the parts related to orbital equivalence relations in this and later sections can be read mostly independently of the (more technical) parts related to weak orbitality.

-The most basic definition we intend to use is that of an invariant relation. \begin{dfn} A relation $R$ on $X$ is said to be ($G$-)\emph{invariant} if for every $g\in G$ and $x_1,x_2\in X$ we have $x_1\Rr x_2$ if and only if $gx_1\Rr gx_2$. \end{dfn}
+Unless otherwise stated, all the equivalence relations in this paper are assumed to be invariant. \begin{dfn} A relation $R$ on $X$ is said to be ($G$-)\emph{invariant} if for every $g\in G$ and $x_1,x_2\in X$ we have $x_1\Rr x_2$ if and only if $gx_1\Rr gx_2$.\xqed{\lozenge} \end{dfn}